Green gross domestic product: Green GDP in China

 As an experiment in national accounting, the Green GDP effort collapsed in failure in 2007, when it became clear that the adjustment for environmental damage had reduced the growth rate to politically unacceptable levels, nearly zero in some provinces.
 In the face of mounting evidence that environmental damage and resource depletion was far more costly than anticipated, the government withdrew its support for the Green GDP methodology and suppressed the 2005 report, which had been due out in March, 2007.
+The failure of Green GDP in China is connected to the incongruity between central authorities and local government.
+Beijing was aware of the environmental costs of fast-growing GDP, and encouraged for cleaner or more efficient production.
+However, many local officials had direct connections with local businesses, and focused more on economic growth than damage by pollution.
+Another reason for the failure was due to the cost of data collection.
+It took both money and time to collect data and set them into databases.
+The Chinese government had a hard time collecting comprehensive environmental cost data.
+Only pollution and emission costs (air emissions, surface water pollution discards to land, and environmental accidents) were counted in, while social costs and natural resources depletion were missing.

+Lang and Li (2009) use their paper "China's 'Green GDP' Experiment and the Struggle for Ecological Modernisation" to conclude that the attempt to implement green GDP was a signal that the Chinese government paid attention to environmental impacts.
+However, the fast-growing economy was more prioritized than environmental accounting, and the failure of the experiment was inevitable.

-Independent estimates of the cost to China of environmental degradation and resource depletion have for the last decade ranged from 8 to 12 percentage points of GDP growth.
+Independent estimates of the cost to China of environmental degradation and resource depletion have, for the last decade, ranged from 8 to 12 percentage points of GDP growth.
 These estimates support the idea that, by this measure at least, the growth of the Chinese economy is close to zero.

 The most promising national activity on the green GDP has been from India.
 The country's environmental minister, Jairam Ramesh, stated in 2009 that "It is possible for scientists to estimate green GDP.
 An exercise has started under the country's chief statistician Pronab Sen and by 2015, India's GDP numbers will be adjusted with economic costs of environmental degradation."